Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 • Docker: As you might guess, it requires having Docker installed on the computer where the build will be done.

-If the CDK detects Esbuild on the computer during the deployment, it will build the source files using it.
+If the AWS CDK detects Esbuild on the computer during the deployment, it will build the source files using it.

 Prerequisites

-To continue this tutorial, make sure you have the following tools installed on your computer:
+Before continuing this tutorial, make sure you have the following tools installed on your computer:

-• Node.js 12+ with NPM or Yarn
+• Node.js 18+ with NPM or Yarn - Download link.

-• Docker to test the Lambda locally using AWS SAM CLI
+• Docker to test the Lambda locally using AWS SAM CLI.

 • AWS CDK installed locally: npm install -g cdk